Angular-Wave/angular.ts/src/core/compile/compile.md

 -
 - #### `templateNamespace`
 - String representing the document type used by the markup in the template.
-- AngularJS needs this information as those elements need to be created and cloned
+- AngularTS needs this information as those elements need to be created and cloned
 - in a special way when they are defined outside their usual containers like `<svg>` and `<math>`.
 -
 - - `html` - All root nodes in the template are HTML.
 Root nodes may also be